• Robert De Niro’s $1 Billion NYC Production Hub Has Arrived

 February 8, 2022

-More than two years since plans were first unveiled, construction work on the 775,000-square-foot Wildflower Studios can now begin after the project won approval from the New York’s Department of Buildings.
+“construction work on the 775,000-square-foot Wildflower Studios can now begin after the project won approval from the New York’s Department of Buildings, said design firm Bjarke Ingels Group (BIG) in a press release.

 • Lights, Camera, Construction!